On the Boundedness of The Bilinear Hilbert Transform along "non-flat" smooth curves: Discretization of our operator

 \section{\bf Discretization of our operator $B_{j,m}$}

-We start by saying that we will focuss on the case $j>0$ as most of the reasonings for the other case ($j<0$) are of similar nature.
+We start by saying that we will focus on the case $j>0$ as the reasonings for the other case ($j<0$) are of similar nature.
 Thus in what follows one should think at $2^{-j}$ as being a very small quantity.